 Previous Master Bob Cutarella will be in the room for most of the 8 wks with you, joined by fellow masters for part of the time to further round out perspectives on your songs.

 Now includes a SEPARATE ONLINE SECTION for songwriters outside of the LA area.

-In this essential workshop format class, receive feedback on your songs from 4 different Master Songwriters over the course of the Semester in this professional, respectful, peer-driven room.
-The Masters for the SUMMER 2017 SESSION may include some of the following: #1 hit writer & 2-time ASCAP Song of the Year Award Winner Phil Cody, hit pop writer Maria Christensen (JLo's "Waiting for Tonight"), former Motown staff writer Alan Roy Scott, and writer/producer/musician Michael Sherwood (Michael Jackson's Thriller 25), #1 writer John Keller, #1 Writer/3-Time Grammy-Nominated Lois Blaisch, and more.
+In this essential workshop format class, receive feedback on your songs from 3 different Master Songwriters over the course of the Semester in this professional, respectful, peer-driven room.
+The Masters for the SUMMER 2018 SESSION was led by Grammy-winning producer Bob Cutarella (Sting, Joss Stone, Eric Clapton, etc) may include some of the following who have previously lent their considerable expertise to the room: #1 hit writer & 2-time ASCAP Song of the Year Award Winner Phil Cody, hit pop writer Maria Christensen (JLo's "Waiting for Tonight"), former Motown staff writer Alan Roy Scott, and writer/producer/musician Michael Sherwood (Michael Jackson's Thriller 25), #1 writer John Keller, #1 Writer/3-Time Grammy-Nominated Lois Blaisch, and more.

 Why a Workshop Setting is Valuable: The feedback from the Masters is incisive, insightful, thoughtful, and informed by decades in the craft and business.
 But that's the icing on the cake.
 Here are just a few aspects that make this such an essential, professional setting:

 Limited to 10 songwriters.
 We will sell out in advance so please reserve your spot early.
 We look forward to welcoming you to this invaluable, community-building, professional songwriting experience.